MathiasTim/ionic-blogs/blog2.md

 I know.
 Before we don't add some nice [Cordova Plugins](http://ngcordova.com/docs/plugins/) to our app, it won't be a real hybrid app.
 So let's do it!

 Your project comes with a local installation of the latest version of the [Cordova CLI](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) which you can invoke through Gulp.
 We install it locally so you don't have to worry about which project you set up with which version.
 It's always the one it got set up with.
 The syntax is almost exactly the same as using a global CLI installation.
 So for instance to install the Cordova camera plugin run:

+> In my opinion the point on the local cordova and why (professonal department with many customers and apps, customers which want a small CR on an old app, etc.) is not explained and stressed enough, since I think for most people it looks more like a burden than help

 ```sh
 gulp --cordova "plugin add org.apache.cordova.camera --save"
 ```